 Artemis Deluxe Rooms.
 On the beach of Paliochori, the minimalist all-white suites in this resort are equipped with private sea-view verandahs.
 The full-service sea-view pool bar serves snacks and cocktails and the same applies to the hotel’s beach bar, again with sunbeds, umbrellas, and music (gets more upbeat as the day progresses).
 Try there the famous ouzo sorbet and fresh fruit juices.
 Get a massage at the spa or on the beach.

 Breeze Boutique Hotel.
-This 4-star hillside hotel in Pollonia with panoramic sea and sunset views features a pool that is enhanced with magnesium.
-7 different categories of minimalist rooms include suites with private pools.
+This 4-star hillside hotel in Pollonia with panoramic sea and sunset views features an infinity pool that is enhanced with magnesium, which offers a sense of euphoria, a brand new spa, garden terraces with local plants and herbs, and 7 different categories of minimalist rooms, including suites with private pools.

 Arco Solium Suites.
 This sophisticated boutique hotel opened at the port of Adamas in 2019 offering spacious minimalist suites bathed in natural light.
 Comfy upscale amenities, organic décor, modern en-suite bathrooms, and a wonderful garden and terrace for your breakfast might make up for the absence of a pool.